Poland not ruling out counter bid for Tarnow

 Shares in Tarnow have consistently traded above the 36 zlotys per share offered by Acron, implying investors expect the bid to be sweetened or a "white knight" with an alternative offer.

-The management in state-controlled Tarnow is also sceptical about the offer by Acron, one of Europe's 10 largest mineral fertiliser groups with assets in Canada, China, Estonia and Russia, and promised shareholders dividend payouts at 40-60 percent of profit.
+The management in state-controlled Tarnow is also skeptical about the offer by Acron, one of Europe's 10 largest mineral fertilizer groups with assets in Canada, China, Estonia and Russia, and promised shareholders dividend payouts at 40-60 percent of profit.

-In its strategy until 2020 Tarnow, which is yet to pay out any dividend, plans to double both its sales and market value, at $1.53 billion in 2011 and $711 million respectively, to join Warsaw's bluechip WIG20 index.
+In its strategy until 2020 Tarnow, which is yet to pay out any dividend, plans to double both its sales and market value, at $1.53 billion in 2011 and $711 million respectively, to join Warsaw's bluechip WIG20 index .WIG20.

 "Expansion at home and abroad is our strategy's key element," Tarnow chief executive Jerzy Marciniak told a news conference.